dougeby/IntuneDocs/intune/windows-enrollment-status.md

 [!INCLUDE [azure_portal](./includes/azure_portal.md)]

-During device setup, the enrollment status page displays installation information on the device.
-Some applications, profiles, and certificates might not be fully installed by the time a user is enrolled.
-A status page can help users understand the status of their device during and after enrollment.
-You can turn on the status page for all your users or create profiles to target specific user groups.
-You can set profiles to show installation progress, block usage until installation completes, allow resets, and so on.
+During device setup, the Enrollment Status Page displays installation information on the device.
+Some applications, profiles, and certificates might not be installed by the time a user completes the out-of-box enrollment signs in to the device.
+An enrollment status page can help users understand the status of their device during device setup.
+You can create multiple enrollment status page profiles and apply them to different groups.
+Profiles can be set to:
+- show installation progress
+- block usage until installation completes
+- specify what a user can do if device setup fails.
+You can also set the priority order for each profile to account for conflicting profile assignments ot the same user or device.

 ## Turn on default enrollment status page for all users

-To turn on the enrollment status page for all your end users, follow the steps below.
+To turn on the enrollment status page, follow the steps below.

 1. In [Intune](https://aka.ms/intuneportal), choose **Device enrollment** > **Windows enrollment** > **Enrollment Status Page (Preview)**.
 2. In the **Enrollment Status Page** blade, choose **Default** > **Settings**.
 3. For **Show app and profile installation progress**, choose **Yes**.
 4. Choose the other settings that you want to turn on and then choose **Save**.

-## Create enrollment status page profile to target specific users
+## Create enrollment status page profile and assign to a group

 1. In [Intune](https://aka.ms/intuneportal), choose **Device enrollment** > **Windows enrollment** > **Enrollment Status Page (Preview)** > **Create profile**.
 2. Provide a **Name** and **Description**.
 3. Choose **Create**.
 4. Choose the new profile in the **Enrollment Status Page** list.
 5. Choose **Assignments** > **Select groups** > choose the groups that you want to adopt this profile > **Select** > **Save**.
 6. Choose **Settings** > choose the settings you want to apply to this profile > **Save**.

+## Set the enrollment status page priority

+1. In [Intune](https://aka.ms/intuneportal), choose **Device enrollment** > **Windows enrollment** > **Enrollment Status Page (Preview)**.
+2. Hover over the profile in the list.
+3. Using the three vertical dots, drag the profile to the desired position on the list.

 ## Enrollment status page tracking information